HPieters/xenapi-jquery/README.md

 ### Usage

-A quick example how to use the library:
+quick example how to use the library:

 ```
 var client = new XenAPI(username,password,hostUrl);